 The information you’re looking for won’t always be published, but you might be able to make a Freedom of Information request to bring it to light.
 The BBC has handy tips and tricks for authoring the perfect FOI request.

 If you’re a teacher or work in education, why not bring factchecking into your next lesson or assembly?

 Factcheckers from across the world have designed a full lesson plan aimed at 14-16 year-olds in 13 languages.
-The plan includes a reading and annotation exercise to test how well students can separate fact from fiction, an example fake news story that you can debunk with the class, and background material so you can adapt the plan to suit your group.
+The plan includes a reading and annotation exercise to test how well students can separate fact from fiction, an example of a fabricated story that you can debunk with the class, and background material so you can adapt the plan to suit your group.

-We worked with BBC Newsround to teach primary school children how to spot fake news.
+We worked with BBC Newsround to teach primary school children how to spot misinformation.
 The class of 9-11 year-olds was shown a series of silly, made-up stories but weren’t told they were fake until they’d read and told us what they thought of each one.
-We then gave out quick tips to help them to spot fake news for themselves.
+We then gave out quick tips to help them to spot misinformation for themselves.